Cinnamon Sugar Muffins

 - To reheat: Thaw overnight, warm slightly, then coat in fresh cinnamon sugar

-- Don’t store in the fridge – makes them dry and stale faster.
+- Don’t store them in the fridge – makes them dry and stale faster.